hyperknot/openfreemap/README.md

 #### HTTP host - modules/http_host

-Inside `http_host`, all work is done by `host_manager.py`.
+Inside `http_host`, all work is done by `http_host.py`.

 It does the following:

-- checks the most up-to-date files in the public buckets
-- downloads/extracts them locally, if needed
+  - Downloading btrfs images

+  - Downloading assets

-- mounts the downloaded Btrfs images in `/mnt/ofm`
+  - Mounting downloaded btrfs images

-- creates the correct TileJSON file
-- creates the correct nginx config
-- reloads nginx
+  - Fetches version files

+  - Running the sync cron task (called every minute with http-host-autoupdate)

-You can run `./host_manager.py --help` to see which options are available.
-Some commands can be run locally, including on non-linux machines.
+You can run `./http_host.py --help` to see which options are available.

 #### tile generation - modules/tile_gen

-_note: Tile generation is 100% optional, as we are providing the processed full planet files for public download._
+_note: Tile generation is 100% optional, as we are providing the processed full planet btrfs files for public download._

 The `tile_gen` script downloads a full planet OSM extract and runs it through Planetiler.